Avichai11Greenblum/React-GIF-Lab/README.md

 # React-GIF-Lab
-Making an app for receiving random GIF's and generating according to an input
+Making an app for receiving random GIF's and generating according to an input. using axios to fetch api from GIPHY for developers.